Waimea Bay: Geography

-Pu'u o Mahuka Heiau State Monument is a Native Hawaiian historical site located just above the bay, off Pupukea Road.
+Puʻu o Mahuka Heiau State Monument is a Native Hawaiian historical site located just above the bay, off Pupukea Road.
 It is a historically important site on the North Shore, as well as providing a view of Waimea Bay and the Waianae Mountain range.

 Waimea Bay is located along Kamehameha Highway.
 The bay is on the north-west side of the highway (at the entrance point).

-The Waimea Bay shoreline has been experiencing erosion due to both man made and natural causes.
+The Waimea Bay shoreline has been experiencing erosion due to both man-made and natural causes.

 Surfing

-In winter, Waimea and other North Shore locations such as Pipeline and Sunset Beach host a number of surfing contests because of the large waves found here.
-These waves are created by winter storms in the North Pacific, and their arrival on O'ahu's North Shore is typically forecast accurately several days in advance.
 In summer, Waimea typically has clear and calm water.

+In winter, large waves created by winter storms in the North Pacific make Waimea and other North Shore locations such as Pipeline and Sunset Beach premier surfing locations.
+These waves areand usually reach O'ahu's North Shore several days in advance of the storm arriving there, often coinciding with North Shore surfing contests.

-The surf break at Waimea Bay was significant in the development of Big wave surfing.
+The surf break at Waimea Bay was significant in the development of big wave surfing.
 Larger surf at the bay went unridden for years until November 7, 1957 when a handful of surfers finally paddled out and rode the giant waves that break off the northern point of the bay.
 While the surf only breaks big several times a year, Waimea was the most prestigious big wave surf break in the world for decades.
 With the advent of tow-in surfing, more and more big wave breaks have been discovered that are far superior in quality to Waimea.
 However, the bay still holds a significant place even in today's world of big wave surfing.

 The Quiksilver Big Wave Invitational in Memory of Eddie Aikau takes place in Waimea Bay to honor the legendary surfer and the first lifeguard of the North Shore of Oahu.
-Since its inception in 1984, the tournament has only been held ten times, due to a precondition that open-ocean swells reach a minimum height of 20 ft before the competition can be held.
+Since its inception in 1984, the tournament has only been held eleven times, due to a precondition that open-ocean swells reach a minimum height of 20 ft before the competition can be held.
 Open-ocean swells of this height generally translate to wave faces in the bay of 30 ft to 40 ft.
-The most recent tournament was in January 2023.
+The most recent tournament was in December 2024.

 On January 28, 1998, Hawaii issued its first ever "condition black" legally closing all North Shore beaches including Waimea Bay.
 The Quiksilver Big Wave Invitational in Memory of Eddie Aikau was canceled due to above-average behemoth surf.